A woman looking at her laptop screen, which shows an excellent 791 VantageScore 3.0 credit score.

 How does NordProtect credit monitoring work?

 When you start using NordProtect, you’ll need to add the relevant personal information and complete identity verification and authentication.
 We need that information to enroll you in credit monitoring services.
-Once that’s done, you’ll receive warnings to keep you informed about activity that may indicate the risk of fraud or identity theft.
+Once that’s done, you’ll receive warnings that will keep you informed about activity that may indicate attempts at fraud or identity theft.

-You will also get detailed information about your credit file every month, including a VantageScore® 3.0 credit score with insights into factors that may be affecting it, helping you to take action to change it, prevent fraud, or even stop someone from trying to steal your identity.
+You will also get detailed yearly information about your credit file, including a VantageScore 3.0® credit score with insights into factors that may be affecting it, helping you take action to change it, prevent fraud, or even stop someone from trying to steal your identity.

-Finally, if something happens, NordProtect will direct you to the TransUnion® website, where you can freeze your credit file through the TransUnion® Credit Freeze assistance guidelines.
+Finally, if something happens, NordProtect will direct you to TransUnion®, Equifax®, or Experian®, where you can freeze your credit file through assisted guidance.

 New inquiry